-Note: Apple iPhones / iPad users should use the Bluetooth Low Energy TinyShield instead due to Apple licensing restrictions.
+Note: Apple iPhones / iPad users should use the Bluetooth Low Energy TinyShield (ST) instead due to Apple licensing restrictions.

 To learn more about the TinyDuino Platform, click here